Bupropion and naltrexone

 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, severe drowsiness, or if you are hard to wake up.

-Stop taking this medicine and call your doctor right away if you have:
+Stop taking bupropion and naltrexone and call your doctor right away if you have:

 a seizure (convulsions);